WhatsApp snooping scandal: Broader context of Pegasus spyware usage

 The WhatsApp incident was part of a larger pattern of Pegasus spyware abuse.
 Investigations by the Pegasus Project (2021) revealed that governments worldwide used the malware to target journalists, activists, and politicians, including associates of murdered Saudi journalist Jamal Khashoggi and staff of French President Emmanuel Macron.

 Technical details

 The attack exploited CVE-2019-3568, a zero-click exploit vulnerability in WhatsApp's VoIP stack.
 The exploit allowed installation of Pegasus spyware without any user interaction.
 WhatsApp patched the vulnerability through server-side fixes and client updates in May 2019.

 Global legal repercussions

 Beyond lawsuits in the U.S. and India, the scandal prompted regulatory scrutiny in the European Union, where lawmakers questioned NSO Group's compliance with GDPR requirements.
 The Israeli government subsequently tightened oversight of cyberweapon exports.

+In 2024, the Northern Californian lawsuit ruled that the NSO group was liable for infecting devices belonging to 1,400 Whatsapp users.
+The federal acts violated were the Computer Fraud and Abuse Act (CFAA) and California’s Comprehensive Computer Data Access and Fraud Act in addition to WhatsApp’s terms of service.
+The original 167 million amount ordered to be paid was then later adjusted to 4 million in accordance to proper standard due to a maximum cap on punitive damage charges.
+The ruling also included an order for NSO group to cease targeting Whatsapp users in the future and delete data extracted from targeted users in the case.

 NSO Group's response

 NSO Group maintained that Pegasus was licensed exclusively to governments for counterterrorism purposes.
 The company stated it had no visibility into how clients used the software, though this claim was disputed by researchers.
+NSO claimed the ruling by the Northern California lawsuit for NSO to cease its targeting of Whatsapp users would "force NSO out of business," given that nature of the Pegasus product, which the judge found to be insignificant compared to the harm Pegasus posed to the privacy and safety of Meta and their users.